Espedalen Ski Trek 2026

 Sunday: a practice day to get acquainted with the back-country ski’s, get our freeze-dried food sorted out, sort out the equipment for the 5-day trek and fill our back-packs

-Saturday 11 March: end of trek, transport back to Lillehammer train station.
+Saturday: eend of trek, transport back to Lillehammer train station

 One or two guides will lead the group (depending on group size, maximum 8 pax in total).